azavea/raster-vision/docs/qgis.rst

 The ``Load Experiment`` Dialog of the plugin lets you load results from an experiment.

-The first step in using this feature is to load up an experiment configuration JSON file.
+The first step in using this feature is to load an experiment configuration JSON file.
 You can find experiment configurations in the ``experiments`` directory under the ``root_uri`` of your experiment.